If you have an old credit card that you don’t use anymore, should you keep the account open or close it?

 First, if you have a spending problem that is exacerbated with credit cards, don’t keep a bunch of credit cards around.

 Clark Howard is a big fan of credit cards but only when you pay them off in full each month by the due date.
-If the cards lead you to spend more overall or lead to have to pay interest, you should avoid them.
+If the cards lead you to spend more overall, you should avoid them.

 You should also consider closing accounts that carry annual fees if you don’t take advantage of the benefits the cards offer.